Why You Shouldn’t Invest in Qatar

 This mirrors the experience of past host nations Russia and Brazil, where a short-term boost from hosting mega events evaporated with an economy tilting into recession and few options to diversify,

 Qatar makes for an unappealing investment destination.
-We have every reason to believe that speculators will only find fool’s gold.
+We have every reason to believe that speculators will only find fool’s gold in Doha and elsewhere in the country.

 Qatar is Overexposed to Oil